sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/server_side.md

 ### Note for Apple M1 Mac users

 By default, docker on mac will build docker images for `linux/arm64`, which will result in errors when running server-side because executors provide `linux/amd64` hosts.
-If you're creating your own images to run with batch changes, this can be a problem.
+If you're creating your own images to run in batch changes, this can be a problem.
 Use the `--platform linux/amd64` flag with `docker build` to build images compatible with the server-side host.

 ## FAQ